sapnasharmanaresh/blood-bank/posts/2012-11-05-adcloud-spaces-launch.markdown

 ---
 We're very proud to present our latest client work - [Adcloud Spaces](http://spaces.adcloud.com).

-Adcloud Spaces is a tool for small businesses to create and manage their online advertisment campaigns.
+Adcloud Spaces is a tool for small businesses to create and manage their online advertisement campaigns.
 In an easy three step process you choose an image for your ad, crop it to a nice format and set up your budget.
 If you like, you could target only specific geographical regions or restrict the websites your ad is shown on with some global topics.

 ![Adcloud Spaces Screenshot](http://i.imgur.com/fsjrO.png)

-After that you're ready to go and your campaign can be out there after a few minutes.
+After that, you're ready to go and your campaign can be out there after a few minutes.
 While your campaign is running, you can monitor its performance and adjust the pricing or the targeting, if you are not happy with it.

 Development Process
 -------------------